rasputnik/mesos-centos/README.md

 Mesos cluster
 =============

 CentOS 7 based Mesos cluster.
+Intended to be a clean baseline for framework testing.

+See examples/ for some ways to run frameworks against this stack.

 ## base OS